MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 *   Run it after the creation of the global object.
 *   Run it before any other script included in the HTML document is run.

 1. For example, add scripts that send an alert when a user navigates to non-HTTPS sites.
-Modify the `EnsureHttps` function to inject a script into the web content that uses [ExecuteScriptAsync](/dotnet/api/microsoft.web.webview2.winforms.webview2.executescriptasync) method.
+Modify the `EnsureHttps` function to inject a script into the web content that uses [ExecuteScriptAsync](/dotnet/api/microsoft.web.webview2.winforms.webview2.executescriptasync) method:

     ```csharp
     void EnsureHttps(object sender, CoreWebView2NavigationStartingEventArgs args)